What are the street names/slang terms?

 What is Heroin?

-Heroin is a highly addictive drug derived from morphine, which is obtained from the opium poppy.
+Heroin is a highly addictive drug derived from morphine, which is obtained from opium poppy plants.
 It is a “downer” or depressant that affects the brain’s pleasure systems and interferes with the brain’s ability to perceive pain.

 What does it look like?